leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ```
 // extraction.py

-import db       #file contains helper methods to interact with the database
+#db.py file contains helper methods to interact with the database
+import db
 ...

 # enum for the tournament's information on its detail page